srigi/mcp-google-images-search/README.md

 1. **Search for images**: Ask your AI assistant to search for images

    ```
-   Search for image of F-22 in-air
+   Find 5 images of F-22
    ```

 2. **Get more results**: Request additional search results

    ```
-   Show me 3 more images
+   Find 5 more images
    ```

 3. **Save an image**: Ask to save a specific result to your project